WELCOME

 It is estimated that around 18% of the population is neurodivergent, which means they process information in a different way (source: Workplace Dyslexia & Specific Learning Difficulties – Productivity, Engagement and Wellbeing by Janette Beetham, Leyla Okhai).
 In Australia, it is estimated that 45% of people will experience a mental health condition in their lifetime (source: Beyond Blue).

-We started this site because we want to test ideas and experiences, engage with the community and capture data.
+We started this research project because we want to test ideas and experiences, engage with the community and capture data that can be translated into positive outcomes in the built environment.
 We are researching from the viewpoint of the designer, and our multidisciplinary team includes a psychologist and psychiatrist.
-We also have personal lived experiences which are motivating us to undertake this research.
+We also have personal lived experiences which motivates us to undertake this research.

 Presently, we are researching the following, however, our research in the future will not be limited to only these conditions: